-- Visitors to natural areas may not be accustomed to seeing signs for herbicide use.
+" Visitors to natural areas may not be accustomed to seeing signs for herbicide use.
 Consider the need for proactive communications relating to management activities in advance.
+Temporary "trail

-Temporary "trail closure" signs or other similar measures may be warranted to maintain public safety. - Natural areas often have multiple access points that can be challenging to appropriately sign.
-Refer to the requirements for public notification in the Ontario Pesticide Act; Signs, requirement to post - Natural areas may support homeless populations, so extra care and considerations may be required.
+Natural areas often have multiple access points that can be challenging to appropriately sign.
+Refer to the requirements for public notification in the Ontario Pesticide Act; Signs, requirement to post

+Natural areas may support homeless populations, so extra care and considerations may be